muhme/joomla-branches-tester/scripts/README.md

 :fairy: The random quote supports five languages, just like the
         [zitat-service.de](https://extensions.joomla.org/extension/news-display/quotes/zitat-service-de/)
         Joomla module.
 Set `LANG` to `de` for Deutsch, `en` for English, `es` for Español, `ja` for 日本語, or `uk` for Українська.
-The gnome can't stop playing with it.
+The gnome can't resist playing with it!
+        However, you can disable the random quote by setting the environment variable `JBT_SHOW_QUOTE=false`.

 ## Your Scripts